 If you have a thick winter suit but still feel the cold, a thermal rash vest is a great addition during the winter season.

 A thermal rashie works similarly to a wetsuit.
-They are made from a poly pro material which traps heat between your body and the rashie.
+They are often made from a poly pro material that traps heat between your body and the rashie.
 The trapped body heat warms up the water in your suit, maintaining your temperature.

-Not only does it improve your warmth in the ocean, but it can extend the life of your suit.
-It is a great alternative if you don't have the money right now to purchase a new, thicker suit.
+Not only does a thermal rash vest improve your warmth in the ocean, but it can extend the life of your suit.
+It is a great alternative if you don't currently have the money to purchase a new, thicker suit.

 A thermal rashie should fit reasonably tight.
-It needs to remain close to your body to avoid it bunching up when worn under your suit, which can cause discomfort and annoyance while surfing.
-The closer it is to your body, the warmer you will be too!
+It needs to remain close to your body to avoid it bunching up when it's worn under your suit, which can cause some discomfort while surfing.
+Not to mention, the closer it is to your body, the warmer you will be too!

 However, you should be able to move easily, especially under your arms, shoulders and around your neck.
 If it is too tight, it will feel restrictive.

-A thermal rashie is to be worn under your wetsuit as an additional layer of warmth.
+A thermal rashie is worn under your wetsuit and over your swimsuit as an additional layer of warmth.

 If you need further advice about purchasing your winter surf accessories, our expert team are on hand to help!
-Just give us a call on 01202 302943 or email us at [email protected] and we will point you in the right direction!
+Just give us a call or email us, and we will point you in the right direction!